david-grs/qt_course/README.md

  - widgets don't need to be stored as class attributes: you create them (link to parent) and connect their signals/slots
  - cannot be copied: name? connections? parent?

+Avoid classic mistakes:
+ - QObject declaration should be in a .h file
+ - All QObject should be have Q_OBJECT declared
+ - Allocate children QObject on the heap with *new*
+ - If multiple inheritance: only one inherited class can inherit from QObject, and it should be the *first one*

 Signals/Slots